What we treat

 How much, and how quickly, you lose weight are thought to play a role in temporary hair loss, too.
 For instance, studies show that over half of people experience it after having bariatric surgery—compared to up to one in ten people taking Mounjaro, who would typically lose a few percentage points of their weight each month.

-So, it might help to commit to a long-term programme that combines medication with healthy lifestyle changes.
+So, it might help to commit to a long-term treatment that combines medication with healthy lifestyle changes.

 Do other weight loss drugs cause hair loss?